codedazur/toolkit/README.md

 ### Apps

+- `infrastructure` A CDK project containing infrastructure for the other apps.
-- `storybook` A storybook project documenting the packages.
+- `storybook` A Storybook project documenting the packages.
 - `website` A Next.js project showcasing the packages.

 ### Internals